Jurong: Similar business ventures

 Aside from his plantation, Chew Boon Lay also owned one of the earliest factories (a manufacturing plant) that was located in Jurong.
-During its time in business-operation from 1950 to 1958, the manufacturing plant produced a wide range of canned goods (foodstuff) that ranged from kaya to curry and even peanut butter.
-It was located along Jalan Ahmad Ibrahim and was opposite from the location of where Jurong Bird Park is located at now.
+During its time in business operation from 1950 to 1958, the manufacturing plant produced a wide range of canned goods (foodstuff) that ranged from kaya to curry and even peanut butter.
+It was located along Jalan Ahmad Ibrahim and was opposite the location of the former Jurong Bird Park.
 This same building was also a temporary location for the management offices of the Jurong Town Corporation in 1968.